 You can read about Mexico’s rich culture and history in the Lonely Planet Mexico guide book.
 The book also has great suggestions of things to do while you’re in Mexico.
 Additionally, The Fifth Sun, by Camilla Townsend tells the history of Mexico, as told by the Aztecs.
 It’s a good introduction to the the indigenous history that is still present in Mexico.

-If you’re interested in learning more about how families can enjoy Mexico, here’s a look at some of the reasons why I love Mexico.
+If you’re interested in learning more about how families can enjoy Mexico, here’s ten of my all time reasons why I love Mexico.

 We love the variety of dishes you can find (mole, tamales, tlayudas, huaraches) and each region has their own specialty.
 Food helps us enjoy Mexico, and learn more about the culture of the country.